-Proportion of M. trossulus genotypes (empirical Ptros) in genotyped samples from Tyva ranged from 0.06 to 0.90, i.e., from almost pure ME to almost pure MT.
+Proportion of M. trossulus genotypes (empirical Ptros) in genotyped samples from the Tyuva ranged from 0.06 to 0.90, i.e., from almost pure ME to almost pure MT.
 The proportion of T-morphotypes (PT) in the same samples ranged from 0.08 to 0.98.
 The relationship between the two indices was close to proportionality (Fig. 2).
-Parameters of regression models describing dependence of empirical Ptros on PT and Dataset (i.e. sets of samples from Tyuva, from low- and high-saline habitats in the Barents Sea) are given in STable 3.
-The empirical data from Tuva generally agreed well with the model predictions, but some samples apparently had too low or too high Ptros at a given PT.
-Among other reasons, this may be due to generally small sample sizes (30-82 genotypes, mean 44, STable 2).
-The regression line corresponding to Tuva takes the intermediate position between lines corresponding to two other sample sets but closer to high-saline habitats (Fig. 2 insert).
+Parameters of regression models describing the dependence of empirical Ptros on PT and Dataset (i.e. sets of samples from the Tyuva, from brackish and saline habitats in the Barents Sea) are given in STable 3.
+The empirical data from the Tyuva generally agreed well with the model predictions, but some samples apparently had too low or too high Ptros at a given PT, which may be partly due to generally small sample sizes (30-82 genotypes, mean 44, STable 2).
+The regression line corresponding to the Tyuva occupied an intermediate position between the lines corresponding to two other sample sets but was closer to saline habitats (Fig. 2 insert).

-Since the genotyped collections from Tyva included differently timed samples from the same settlements, Fig. 2 gives a first idea of the scale and direction of Ptros temporal dynamics.
+Since the genotyped collections from the Tyuva included samples taken from the same settlements at various time points, we give the first idea of the scale and direction of Ptros temporal dynamics in Fig. 2.
 In general, the proportion of MT decreased with time.
-For example, Ptros in BS+05 (the littoral part of the Bed) was 0.69 in 2004 and 0.11 in 2018, Ptros in MoS+05 (rocky littoral) - 0.81 in 2005 and 0.33 in 2018.
-Also of note are the differences between one-time collections from different depths: each time Ptros was higher in the littoral than in the sublittoral (by 12-30%, on average by 16%).
+For example, Ptros in BS+05 (the littoral part of the Bed) was 0.69 in 2004 and 0.11 in 2018, while Ptros in MoS+05 (rocky littoral) 0.81 in 2005 and 0.33 in 2018.
+The differences between the collections made at the same time points from different depths are also noteworthy: Ptros was always higher in the littoral than in the sublittoral (by 12-30%, on average by 16%).